Jeffail/tunny/README.md

 Tunny is a golang library for creating and managing a goroutine pool, aiming to be simple, intuitive, ground breaking, revolutionary, world dominating and stuff.

-Use cases for tunny are any situation where a large flood of jobs are imminent, potentially from different goroutines, and you need to bottleneck those jobs through a fixed number of dedicated worker goroutines.
+Use cases for tunny are any situation where a large and possibly constant flood of jobs are imminent but indeterminate and you need to bottleneck those jobs through a fixed number of dedicated worker goroutines.
 The most obvious example is as an easy wrapper for limiting the hard work done in your software to the number of CPU's available, preventing threads from foolishly competing with each other for CPU time.

+Tunny helps the most when either the input jobs arrive at an inconsistent rate (from http clients, for example) or the jobs themselves vary greatly in processing time (like language detection or sentiment analysis).

 ##How to install: